Assistive Technologies and Augmentative Devices

 Working with vendors, our clinicians can help you find the equipment that will meet both the child’s and the family’s needs.
 Should you need it, customized adaptive equipment and seating may also be made specifically for the patient by a fabrication specialist.

-For children who are functionally non-verbal, our speech/language pathologists offer innovative, practical solutions.
+For children who are functionally non-verbal, our speech and language pathologists offer innovative, practical solutions.
 Working with the family and the child, we offer evaluations that discuss:

 - Available communication technology